sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 the structure of the Jacobian is completely unknown.

 **We can't tell which rows and columns are orthogonal without first materializing a Jacobian matrix.**
-But if we fully materialize a Jacobian via dense AD, sparse AD isn't needed.
+But if we fully materialize a Jacobian via traditional AD, ASD isn't needed.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">